Rokiis1/roadmap/4.Module/test_design_techniques.md

 **Explanation:**

 Test cases are a set of conditions or variables under which a tester will determine whether a system under test satisfies requirements or works correctly.
-The process of developing test cases can also help find problems in the requirements or design of an application, which can be fixed before coding or implementation.

 **Key Concepts:**